thenumbernine/farm-game/README.md

 		- electric freon fridge
 		- old icebox freezer?
 		- cellar / basement for storing cool/dry food
+- lighting
+	- the dirty flag version was fastest
+	- if a player is holding a torch in hand, light follows him around

 ## TODO: make a video: